-Freeciv is a world domination strategy game along the lines of Sid Meier's Civilization III.
+Freeciv is a world domination strategy game along the lines of Sid Meier's Civilization - in particular, it closely resembles the first two editions of that series.
 Players, computer or human, develop their technology, expand their empire and beat back hordes of bandits while vying with each other for title of world leader.

-Freeciv is unique in that it is free and open source (under the GNU General Public License), meaning anyone is free to download and play it and anyone can modify and redistribute the game, so long as the license is adhered to - primarily that any future modified versions also hold this license.
+Freeciv was originally created to provide multiplayer games across the Internet; single-player games (against computer players) were added later.
+Freeciv is free and open source (under the GNU General Public License): anyone is free to download and play it, and anyone is free to modify and redistribute the game, as long as the license is adhered to - which implies that such modified versions must use the same license.

 A human player starts the game with the choice of local or network game.
 Choosing a local game allows the human player to play only against computer players while a network game allows that player to start or join a hosted game.
 The game comes with the server program, allowing players to establish network games themselves on a local area network, or to allow others to join a game via the internet.

 When a player starts a new game, he or she may pick a nation, a leader and the type of buildings the city will have (whether european or asian, among others), or to pick from a pre-set list of settings.

 In an uncustomized game the player starts off with two settlers, a warrior, an explorer and two workers.
 Using these characters, the player must decide where to establish his/her first two cities and where to start improving the land.
 Each tile has a resource value for food, production and trade, making the decision as to where to lay the first city an important one - cities built on a high food value tile can grow bigger, faster while a tile with a high production value tile can produce units and assets more quickly.

 The player uses his/her cities to build units, buildings and Great Wonders, each asset adding to the wealth and utility of the player's domain.